David Kynaston

-Early life and education
+Education and academic career

-Kynaston was educated at Wellington College, Berkshire and New College, Oxford, from which he graduated with a Bachelor of Arts degree in modern history in 1973, and was awarded a PhD from the London School of Economics on the history of the London Stock Exchange in 1983.
+Kynaston was educated at Wellington College, Berkshire and New College, Oxford, from which he graduated with a Bachelor of Arts degree in modern history in 1973.
+He was awarded a PhD from the London School of Economics for his 1983 thesis on the history of the London Stock Exchange.
+Kynaston became a visiting professor at Kingston University in 2001, and was elected a Fellow of the Royal Society of Literature in 2010.